realA10001986/Time-Circuits-Display/README.md

 ### Persistent / Non-persistent time travels

+_Note: This feature was changed in version 3.22._

 On the Config Portal's "Settings" page, there is an option item named **_Make time travel persistent_**.
 The default is off.

 >Note that in order to enable this feature, an SD card is required and the option **_Save secondary settings on SD_** must be checked as well.

 If time travels are persistent
-- a user-programmed *destination time* is always saved, and retrieved after a reboot.
-It can be programmed through the keypad menu, or ahead of a time travel by typing mmddyyyyhhMM/mmddyyyy/hhMM plus ENTER.
-In both cases, the time is saved and retrieved upon power-up/reboot.
+- any *destination time* entered (by typing mmddyyyyhhMM/mmddyyyy/hhMM) is immediately saved and retrieved upon power-up/reboot.
-- *last time departed* is saved when programmed through the keypad menu or when changed during a time travel, and retrieved upon power-up/reboot.
+- *last time departed* is saved when changed during a time travel and retrieved upon power-up/reboot.
 - *present time*, be it actual present time or "fake" after time travelling, will continue to run while the device is not powered, as long as its battery lasts, and displayed on power-up/reboot.

 If time travels are non-persistent
-- a user-programmed *destination time* is only saved when programmed through the keypad menu, but not if entered ahead of a time travel (ie outside of the keypad menu, by typing mmddyyyyhhMM/mmddyyyy/hhMM plus ENTER).
+- *destination time* is not saved,
-- a *last time departed* is only saved when programmed through the keypad menu, but not if the result of a time travel.
+- a *last time departed* is not saved,
 - *present time* is always reset to actual present time upon power-up/reboot.

 If you want your device to display exactly the same after a power loss, choose persistent (and disable [Time-cycling](#time-cycling)).

-If you want to display your favorite *destination time* and *last time departed* upon power-up, program your times through the [keypad menu](#how-to-program-datestimes-for-the-destination-and-last-time-departed-displays) (and disable [Time-cycling](#time-cycling)).
-Later time travels will, of course, change what is displayed, but not overwrite your saved times.
-To bring back your saved times to the displays, type 998 followed by ENTER.

 >Note that [Time-cycling](#time-cycling), if enabled, will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.
 Time-Cycling does, however, not overwrite saved times, only displayed times.